tomkdefra/mm-starter/_pages/learning-and-development/pathway-geo-python/course-info/03-licensing.md

 ---
-title: "License and using our materials"
+title: "License and using these materials"
 permalink: /learning-and-development/pathways/geo-python/course-info/licensing/
 sidebar:
   nav: "geo-python"